Dividend Tracker With Google Sheet: Build Yours in 6 Steps

 After this step, you should have a third tab summing up your holding value per sector if that’s of interest.

-You either want to track all of your transactions or you want to track those in accounts where you need to pay taxes.
-Either way, it’s going to take time on your part to track the BUY, SELL and DRIP.
+You either want to track all of your transactions, or you want to track those in accounts where you need to pay taxes.
+Either way, it will take time on your part to track the BUY, SELL and DRIP.

 Portfolio Tracker - Transactions